Pierre Kory’s Medical Musings

 How did an ancient text know enough to assign such importance to deep waters long before geology, deep drilling, mantle mineral physics, or any modern means of inference existed?

 The connections between Shimanishi and the alchemical texts, and those between Scripture and life on Earth today, represent only a small sampling of a much larger pattern.
 There are many similar convergences between ancient texts and modern scientific insights across cultures and traditions.
-But for the sake of precision, I will confine the analysis that follows to the texts already brought forward in this book.
+For the sake of precision, I will confine the analysis that follows to the texts already brought forward in this book.

-However varied living forms may appear, the material conditions absolutely required for life are just three: a carbon scaffold, and continual access to water and minerals.
+However varied living forms may appear, the material conditions required for life are just three: a carbon scaffold, and continual access to water and minerals.

 Rock serves as reservoir and source.
 Water serves as medium, carrier, and distributor.
 Sulfur participates in transformation, release, and renewal.
 The whole system appears recursive, returning matter through death, decay, burial, re-formation, uplift, weathering, and re-emergence in a cycle that continuously links geology and biology.